genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 However, recommended default of the bridge priority is 32768 and FreeBSD's if_bridge is no exception.
 So without explicit configuration, bridge priorities could be the same across all bridges in a network.
 In that case, a bridge with the smallest MAC address is elected as a root bridge.
 This is effectively a random selection process.

-To avoid this, it is said that network administrators should set bridge priority of the candidate root bridge lower than other ordinary bridges.
+To avoid this unpredictable election process, it is said that network administrators should configure bridge priority of the root bridge candidate to be lower than other ordinary bridges.

 Because I didn't do that in the previous example, all bridges had the same priority value 32768 and bridge1, which happened to have the lowest MAC address among three became the root bridge.